-A great trick any developer can have up their sleeve is to compensate for the lack of human interaction in their courses with a balanced dose of engaging learning interactions.
+A great trick any developer can have up their sleeve is to improve the courses with a balanced dose of engaging learning interactions.
 Here are a few interesting examples of learning interactions that can help make your training content more engaging and therefore more effective.

 While not an interaction in itself, a leaderboard is what can hold the results of learning interactions.
 Leaderboards make learning fun.
 They tap into our competitive spirit and act as a powerful engagement tool, driving the learners to participate and pay attention.
 To maximize the beneficial influence of a leaderboard on the learning process, you need to make sure that the learners are aware that their actions will be scored and sent to a leaderboard.
 Make sure you set clear rules and expectations.
 And, most importantly, make sure you present the leaderboard as a fun addition to the course.
 The learners need to know that you are not using it to catch and punish the low performers, but to entice a friendly competition among them.
 The process of adding a leaderboard to an elearning module is easy if you are using an elearning leaderboard widget.
 Alternatively, you can program a custom leaderboard.

 The gamification approach in custom elearning development requires the use of game theory and game mechanics in non-game contexts to engage and motivate the learners.
 Gamification has grown in popularity in the recent years.
 If used properly, it was shown to produce measurable results time and time again.
 Incorporating elements from games into the virtual classroom is a great way to provide students with opportunities to act freely, show competency, and think outside the box.
 There numerous benefits of using gamification within your elearning course include ability to receive instant feedback, higher engagement, higher rate of learning translation into productivity, more effective learning transfer, etc. But most importantly, learning games make the learning process fun.
 This means that the learners will want to spend more time in the course and pay extra attention to the material.